Régine Crespin sings Lieder and French melodies

 In a Berlioz, Schubert or Poulenc recital, the French lioness live.

-But before that, she already dedicated the warm tone of her voice and her wonderful diction to Le Paon by Ravel which she sings in 1972 accompanied by Janine Reiss then two lieder by Schumann and Schubert, this time with Christian Ivaldi.
-Back to French melody, in 1964, with Fauré (Soir) and Duparc (La Vie antérieure), and to conclude, a slumming note with Les gars qui vont à la fête by her friend and accomplice Francis Poulenc.
+Her taste for great roles did not lead her to neglect the melody and lieder repertoire, to which she devoted much of her time after being appointed professor at the Paris Conservatoire in 1976.
+But before that, she had already lent the warmth of her timbre and her marvellous diction to Ravel's Paon, which she sang in 1972 accompanied by Janine Reiss, then to lieder by Schumann and Schubert, this time with Christian Ivaldi.
+In 1964, she returned to French melodies with Fauré (Soir) and Duparc (La vie antérieure), ending with Les gars qui vont à la fête by her friend and accomplice Francis Poulenc.